sondreandersen96/space_invaders/README.md

 - Maybe add some limiation on how many shots can be fired for some unit of time - so to make the "spray and pray"-tactic less effective

 ## Use this project
 Feel free to clone this reposetory, either to simply play the game or to add more functionallity to it!

+## Note
+The UML-diagram has not been updated, and thus just provide an overview of the most basic functionallity of the game.
+I am planning on updating this diagram soon.